-Note that Fixed Flat-panel installations are Only able harvest Peak Energy efficiently for 4~5 hours per day, where Single-axis solar tracking can harvest Peak energy for 6~8+hours per day, where Dual-axis tracking reigns supreme by harvest Peak energy for 10~14hr per day, in Australia the further south your live of the equator the better!
+Note that Fixed Flat-panel installations are Only able Generate Peak Energy efficiently for 4~5 hours per day, where Single-axis solar tracking can Generate Peak energy for 6~8+hours per day, where Dual-axis tracking reigns supreme by Generating Peak energy for 10~14hr per day, in Australia the further south your live of the equator the better!

 The final system cost can vary depending on whether single phase (240v) or 3 phase (480v) power is required, 3 phase power can be produced using one or three or more separate inverters, on large solar farms, sub-station may be required.

 We only recommend Hybrid Inverters for small solar-farms using battery storage, as they allows you to import other forms of energy into your system.